Fish Oil Supplementation

 So, how much fish oil should we be consuming per day?
 It varies too much to give a definite answer, unfortunately.
 However, for most people, 1-3 grams per day from a quality supplement with a high DHA:EPA ratio is a great place to start.
 For the best results, reach out to and work with a registered dietitian.

-For more info on fats and general nutrition info, check out the Fats section of the Nutrition guide or shoot me a message.
+For more info on fats and general nutrition info, check out the Fats section of Fitness & Nutrition Programming for Beginners or shoot me a message.